urban-1/PFS/README.md

                "ncurses/curses.h" \               # <-- A single `include` file that is use to check if already installed "confmake" \                       # <-- Build type (confmake, autogen - see source) "--with-shared --without-normal"   # <-- Additional args to `./configure` (--prefix and --enable-shared are added)

+### Faster builds ###

+If you don't really intend to keep the development environment, consider using `-p /dev/shm/pfs` or `/run/shm/pfs` which are going to be discarded after the next reboot.
+Once you are happy with your build you can either copy it over to disk, or create a package out of it and copy that.

+_NOTE_: if you move the python virtual environment (`bin` and `lib`) folders, it will require rebuilding.
+Therefore, your `local` should also be copied over to the new location

+If you do want to keep the development environment but you don't care about the sources and build, you can specify `-s /run/shm/pfs/src` as your source/build while the developement can be elsewhere (`-p ~/pfs/dev3.4.3`).

 Have fun!

 ## **DISCLAIMER** ##